John Pont

 John Pont (November 13, 1927 – July 1, 2008) was an American football player and coach.
-He served as head coach at Miami University, Yale University, Northwestern University and Indiana University.
+He served as head football coach at Miami University in Oxford, Ohio, from 1956 to 1962, Yale University from 1963 to 1964, Indiana University Bloomington from 1965 to 1972, Northwestern University from 1973 to 1977, and Mount St. Joseph University in Delhi, Ohio, from 1990 to 1992, compiling a career college football head coaching record of 107–141–4.

 Early life

-Pont was born on November 13, 1927 in Canton, Ohio to Bautista and Suzannah Pont.
+Pont was born on November 13, 1927, in Canton, Ohio, to Bautista and Suzannah Pont.
 He graduated from Timken High School in Canton.
 As an undergraduate at Miami University, Pont was an outstanding halfback, playing for coaches Woody Hayes and Ara Parseghian, and was a member of the Sigma Chi fraternity.
 After a serving a tour as a Navy submariner, Pont played professional football in Canada.
 He and several of his "Cradle of Coaches" compatriots are the subject of the book Fields of Honor, written by Pont's niece, Sally Pont.

 Career

 Playing

 After playing college football at Miami University, Pont went to Canada and played with Toronto Balmy Beach Beachers of the Ontario Rugby Football Union, where he won the Imperial Oil Trophy as league MVP in 1952.